dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 ```

 The _same_ empty term may appear in several distinct leaf positions ("the variable is shared") and cycles may even be
 constructed.
-In that case, the term can no longer be considered a tree  but must be considered a directed graph, possibly cyclic.
+In that case, the term can no longer be considered a tree: it is a directed graph, possibly cyclic.

 If there is sharing of subterms (entire subtrees referenced from multiple places) inside the term graph, there is in
 principle no way to find out from Prolog that this is the case.